nxlevel/302_id_photo_generation/README.md

    - Face Ratio: Adjusts the ratio of face size to photo size.
    - Top Distance: Fine-tunes the distance from the top of the photo to the head.

-5. 💧 Watermark Customization: Allows for setting watermark text size, opacity, angle, color, and spacing.
+5. 💧 Watermark Customization
+Allows for setting watermark text size, opacity, angle, color, and spacing.

-6. 🌙 Eye-Friendly Dark Mode: Provides a dark mode to protect your eye health.
+7. 🌙 Eye-Friendly Dark Mode: Provides a dark mode to protect your eye health.

-7. 🌐 Full Internationalization: Supports interface switching between Chinese, English, and Japanese.
+8. 🌐 Full Internationalization: Supports interface switching between Chinese, English, and Japanese.

 By generating AI ID photos, we can automatically create high-quality standard ID photos, offer personalized customization, and quickly meet diverse needs. 🎉💻 Let's explore the new world of AI-driven code together! 🌟🚀